promptfoo/promptfoo/site/docs/configuration/expected-outputs/javascript.md

 assert:
   - type: javascript
     value: Math.log(output.length) * 10
+    threshold: 0.5 # any value above 0.5 will pass
 ```

 In the example above, the longer the output, the higher the score.